Root Domain Setup Using Cloudflare

 - Click Save and Deploy

-With the Cloudflare DNS records added, the final step to setting up your custom domain would be to update Ghost.org.
+With the Cloudflare DNS records added, the final step to setting up your custom domain would be to update the publication settings on my.ghost.org.

 - Log into your ghost.org account.